Tales

 – I know, I know!
 Viky says.
 A panda!

-- But a panda is black and white, right? asked Prosper.
+– But a panda is black and white, isn’t it?
+Prosper asked.

 Eloïse jumped with joy and the whole little troupe set out for the bamboo grove.
 Mr. Paulie was actually there chewing a long rod.